 Crow’s Hall Suffolk manor history »

 Thus the moat with its charming bridge has been repaired and now stands in perfect order.
-The roof, which was in port condition in 2005 with its concrete tiles crumbling, has been re-tiled not in a style as near as possible to its original, with new hand-made clay tiles and oak joinery where necessary.
+The roof, which was in poor condition in 2005 with its concrete tiles crumbling, has been re-tiled not in a style as near as possible to its original, with new hand-made clay tiles and oak joinery where necessary.
 Inside, the fireplaces which had been taken out or replaced in the 1940s or 50s have been repaired or replaced, one in the a 16th century style with superbly crafted panelling and pargeting.

 Two rooms which had cornices have had them replaced by exquisitely hand-modelled ones.
-Look in one for the family Greyhound, a neat person touch; in the new pargeting; its somewhere above the fireplace; and for the Westie, another family dog; in the other.
+Look in one for the family Greyhound, a neat personal touch; in the new pargeting; its somewhere above the fireplace; and for the Westie, another family dog; in the other.

 Also notice where the broken 16th century glass windows have been repaired and re-leaded rather than discarded, where the few floor-bricks rescued from the bridge have been cleaned and polished and re-laid in the entrance hall to the 16th century box-staircase, replacing late 20th century machine tiles.